 The Study Abroad programme

-Study with us for a semester or a full academic year
+Study at a 5-star university for a half or full academic year on England’s south coast

 As a Study Abroad student, you'll have the opportunity to choose modules from across all five of our faculties that best corresponds with your current studies – either Business and Law, Science and Health, Humanities and Social Sciences, Creative and Cultural Industries, or Technology.